 Equality and Diversity

-We believe that young people have the right to have equal access to all appropriate services within the youth justice system and must not be excluded on the grounds of age, gender, disability, ethnic background, skin colour, language, faith, health, social and economic backgrounds, sexuality or other prejudice.
+We believe that children* and young people have the right to have equal access to all appropriate services within the youth justice system and must not be excluded on the grounds of age, gender, disability, ethnic background, skin colour, language, faith, health, social and economic backgrounds, sexuality or other prejudice.

 YOTs are committed to the welfare of the victims of crime; and will take their needs and perspectives into account when working with young people who have offended and/or committed anti-social behaviour.
-For example, YOTs will make contact with the victims of young people who have offended to seek out victim(s)’ comment on their experience(s) and future interventions.
+For example, YOTs will make contact with the victims of children* and young people who have offended to seek out victim(s)’ comment on their experience(s) and future interventions.
 The YOTs will work with these young people to encourage change in their attitudes/future behaviour towards known victims and to prevent further victimisation.